thehalb/comindlab/content/_index.md

         Welcome to the CoMind Lab!
       text: |

-        Our research group studies **decision making under uncertainty**, such as in the emergency room, to gain a clearer understanding of how medical diagnostics and other high-risk decisions can be improved.
+        Our research group studies **decision making under uncertainty**, such as in the emergency room, to gain a clearer understanding of how medical diagnosis and other high-risk decisions can be improved.

         {{% cta cta_link="./research/" cta_text="More about our research" %}}
       image: